karatelabs/karate/README.md

 * Ideal for testing the highly dynamic responses from [GraphQL](http://graphql.org) API-s because of Karate's built-in [text-manipulation](#text) and [JsonPath](https://github.com/json-path/JsonPath#path-examples) capabilities
 * Tests are super-readable - as scenario data can be expressed in-line, in human-friendly [JSON](#json), [XML](#xml), Cucumber [Scenario](#the-cucumber-way) Outline [tables](#table), or a [payload builder](#set-multiple) approach [unique to Karate](https://gist.github.com/ptrthomas/d6beb17e92a43220d254af942e3ed3d9)
 * Express expected results as readable, well-formed JSON or XML, and [assert in a single step](#match) that the entire response payload (no matter how complex or deeply nested) - is as expected
-* Payload assertion failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads
+* Comprehensive [assertion capabilities](https://github.com/intuit/karate#fuzzy-matching) - and failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads
 * [Embedded UI](https://github.com/intuit/karate/wiki/Karate-UI) for stepping through a script in debug mode where you can even re-play a step while editing it - a huge time-saver
 * Simpler and more [powerful alternative](https://twitter.com/KarateDSL/status/878984854012022784) to JSON-schema for [validating payload structure](#schema-validation) and format that even supports cross-field / domain validation logic
 * Scripts can [call other scripts](#calling-other-feature-files) - which means that you can easily re-use and maintain authentication and 'set up' flows efficiently, across multiple tests